 Field-hunting tip

-Look in dolomitic marble country — that is the host setting where spaltiite typically forms.
+Look in dolomitic marble country, the host setting where spaltiite typically forms.
 If you start seeing sartorite, dufrénoysite, realgar in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.